rs1myers/hugotufte2/content/articles/full_humanness/index.md

 right for themselves.
 But where do these values come from, and why is there such consistency among self-actualized persons?

-In comments about papers submitted at the Symposium of Human Values {{< sidenote >}}California State Psychological Association Meeting, San Francisco,  CA, December 15, 1961, summarized in *The Farther Reaches of Human
+In comments about papers submitted at the Symposium of Human Values{{< sidenote >}}California State Psychological Association Meeting, San Francisco,  CA, December 15, 1961, summarized in *The Farther Reaches of Human
     Nature,* p.
 143\]{{< /sidenote >}}
 , Maslow notes that all authors agree that the locus of values is a natural element of human reality, not some supernatural source.